Study Review & Approval Process

-- All required study submission materials must be received by the FIRST Program as specified below before final approval to conduct the study can be given.
+- All required study submission materials must be received by the IIMS Clinical Research Services (CRS) Program as specified below before final approval to conduct the study can be given.

-- Initial evaluation of resources and cost can be achieved by submission of a draft or final Protocol and a completed Schedule of Visit Assessments.
+- Initial evaluation of resources and cost can be achieved by submission of a draft or final Protocol and a completed Schedule of Visit Assessments, along with lab and pharmacy manuals, if necessary.
 In order to plan resources and budgets, these materials can be submitted at the study planning and budgeting stage of grant or protocol development and/or prior to final IRB approval.

 Purpose & Mechanism of Cost Leveraging

-With submission of the Protocol and Schedule of Visit Assessments, study protocols will be evaluated for resource requirements and costs to determine the extent to which FIRST Program resources are available to support the study.
-Study-related costs will be estimated by program staff and cost-discounting will be available according to the policies established for the IIMS (see IIMS-FIRST Program Clinical Service Core Policy).
-Usually, the process of evaluation and cost estimation can be completed within 2-5 days of submission.
-Once costs are estimated and discounts are applied, a mutually agreed-upon cost per visit will be negotiated with the investigator and charged after satisfactory delivery of services.
-These costs are designed to be competitive and may be discounted based upon IIMS priorities.
+With submission of the Protocol and Schedule of Visit Assessments, study protocols will be evaluated for resource requirements and costs to determine the extent to which CRS Program resources are available to support the study.
+Study-related costs will be estimated by program staff and cost-discounting will be applied, and estimates are then provided to the Clinical Trials Office (CTO) for budget negotiations with the sponsor.

-Agreed upon study visit costs will be assessed monthly for research support services rendered by the FIRST Program.
-If the account is a UT-Health Science Center account, the account will be charged monthly by interdepartmental transfer (IDT).
+For budgeting purposes, services are estimated on a worst-case scenario basis to ensure that sufficient funds are available to conduct the study under all circumstances.
+Once the sponsor has approved the budget and the study has commenced, charges are based on actual time and services provided, which, on average, typically come in below estimates.
+If the account is a UT Health – San Antonio account, the account will be charged monthly by electronic interdepartmental transfer (IDT) utilizing iLab, the CRS’s invoicing system.
 If the account is located outside of the UT-Health Science Center, then an invoice will be issued to the Investigator at their host institution.
-All revenue will be deposited into a FIRST Program Cost Recovery Account and will be reinvested in program resources to enable further extension of support to other clinical studies.
+All revenue will be deposited into the CRS Program Cost Recovery Account and will be reinvested in program resources to enable further extension of support to other clinical studies.

 Approval Request, Submission Materials